cgwire/kitsu/docs/getting-started-advanced/README.md

 ![Blue menu](../img/getting-started/blue_menu.png)

-Click on the name on the left on the action menu, and choose **Change priority**.
+Click on the name on the left of the action menu, and choose **Change priority**.

 ![Change priority](../img/getting-started/change_priority.png)